Welcome to the Monica Warner Award

 About the Award

 A lasting tribute to Monica Warner

 To commemorate the life and work of Monica Warner—who passed away in August 2009—Novartis Oncology established the Monica Warner Award.
-This award is presented annually by Novartis Oncology to honor the patient, supporter, or caregiver who most embodies the passion, dedication, leadership, and spirit with which Monica Warner assisted patients, caregivers, and families affected by NET.
+This award is presented annually by Novartis Oncology to honor a patient, supporter, or caregiver who embodies the passion, dedication, leadership, and spirit with which Monica Warner assisted patients, caregivers, and families affected by NETs.
 She was a person who inspired the NET community through her passionate involvement.

 Past Recipients of the Monica Warner Award